intona/json-parser/README.md

 - strtod() is very bloated on some embedded libcs.
 If you do not require correct float conversion, this simple strtod() function can be easily adapted: https://github.com/libass/libass/blob/master/libass/ass_strtod.c
+- The only math.h symbol, isfinite(), is trivially replaceable, or can be removed entirely (the parser will then accept inf/nan).
 - It uses assert() in at least one place.
 Some embedded libcs will pull in stdio for it, so you may want to comment all of its uses.
 - In addition, it uses some simple string functions, which should not pose any